Mobile Automation Newsletter - #3

 In these two parts, Bevan Steele walks us through the whole process of automating the deployment of Android apps to Google Play.
 He also gives an intro to using fastlane on Android, which is, from my point of view, unforgivably undervalued in the Android world.
 As for me, I prefer to use fastlane everywhere, be it iOS, Android or CLI projects, and so, in my humble opinion, this series of articles is an excellent read.

-If you like this newsletter and want to support its development, there is a way.
-Every thanks and coffee counts.
-Cheers!
+If you like it and want to support its development, give it a subscribe

 Updated: